 Until recently, I just used baby shampoo on Isabella as I was completely in the dark about how to care for her curls!
 (Read ‘Choosing A Safe, Non-Toxic Baby Shampoo – How Does Your Baby’s Shampoo Rate?’)
-Now that my eyes have been opened to curl care, I wash her hair just once a week with shampoo only and twice a week with conditioner only.
-While I was doing this research, I used the Ecostore conditioners on Isabella because that is what I personally use for myself (and love!) and so I had them in the cupboard.
-They are super concentrated, so you don’t need to use much at all and they detangled her hair beautifully and kept it looking moisturised.
+Now that my eyes have been opened to how to care for curls, I wash her hair just once a week with shampoo only and twice a week with conditioner only.

 I have however now swapped to the Weleda conditioner for Isabella – I had to try the one conditioner with no nasties at all in it!
 Weleda products are super mild and gentle for sensitive baby/children’s skin.
 The conditioner is creamy and moisturising with a delicious scent of coconut and mellow.
 It needs to be left on for a minute or so to properly detangle Isabella’s curls if I want to comb them, but it’s doing a great job at keeping her hair moisturised and in the gorgeous ringlets I love.
 Highly recommended.

 *UPDATE: I am now writing this as a mother to a 4 year old with long corkscrew curls.
 As a baby, the Weleda conditioner worked wonders, but as my daughter’s hair grew longer, I found she needed something with much more slip factor so that I could truly get all the knots out.